frequency-chain/docs/pages/Networks/Node.md

 ### Ports

-The node uses various ports (with defaults):
+Frequency and the embedded relay node uses various ports (with Frequency defaults):

-- RPC: `--ws-port 9933`
+- RPC: `--rpc-port 9933`
-- WebSocket: `--rpc-port 9944`
+- WebSocket: `--ws-port 9944`
 - Gossip Protocol: `--port 30333`

 ### Monitoring

-Nodes have a Prometheus exporter enabled by default.
+Frequency and the embedded relay node have a Prometheus exporter enabled by default.

-- Prometheus Port: `--prometheus-port`
+- Prometheus Port: `--prometheus-port 9615`
 - Disable Prometheus: `--no-prometheus`

 See: https://docs.substrate.io/maintain/monitor/ for more information on monitoring options.